QED-92/cyber-security/modules/NetworkEnumerationWithNmap/notes.md

 By default NMAP scans the top 1000 TCP ports using the **TCP-SYN** scan, also known as the **Stealth Scan** (**-sS**).
 This scan is relatively unobtrusive and stealthy since it never completes a full TCP handshake.
 NMAP initiates the first step in the TCP **three-way handshake** by sending a TCP packet with the **SYN** flag set.
 If the target port is open it will respond by sending a packet with the **SYN** and **ACK** flags back.
 Instead of finalizing the handshake by sending a TCP ACK, NMAP will send a packet with the **RST** flag set in order to terminate the connection attempt.

-```
-nmap 10.129.2.49
-```

-![Filtered output](images/nmap5.PNG)

 It might be good to know that the **-sS** scan is only the default option when NMAP is executed with **root privileges**.
 This is because of socket permissions required to create raw TCP packets.
 Otherwise NMAP will run a **TCP Connect Scan** (**-sT**) as the default option.
 This scan actually completes the TCP three-way handshake, making it slower and **more likely to get logged** by the target system.
 Most IDS/IPS solutions can easily detect a TCP Connect Scan.

+```
+sudo nmap 10.129.2.49
+```

+![Filtered output](images/nmap5.PNG)

 The **-p** flag is used to specify which ports to scan.